UtrechtUniversity/ricgraph/docs/ricgraph_install_configure.md

   After this has been done, there is no way to know which research output belongs to *Name-2* or *Name-3*.

-  As said, that is oke if *Name-2* and *Name-3* are name variants, but not oke if they are different names.
+  As said, that is fine if *Name-2* and *Name-3* are name variants, but not fine if they are different names.
   (Side note: if you want to capture spelling variants, you may want to use a fuzzy string match library such as [TheFuzz](https://github.com/seatgeek/thefuzz).)